 - Olive oil & Balsamic vinegar – The liquid base of the marinade.
 Vinegar breaks down fibers and is used to tenderize whatever it is that it is marinating.
 We’re only doing it for 20 minutes, which is long enough to penetrate the flavors but not long enough to start breaking down or cooking the shrimp.

-- Chopped parsley – You can also use basil if you prefer.
+- Chopped parsley – You can also use cilantro if you prefer.
 The fresh herbs work well with all kinds of seafood giving it a delicious vibrant flavor.

 - Garlic clove – Minced garlic is an essential aromatic to any good marinade!